novice03/HPAv2-37th-solution/README.md

 \** Inception and mobilenet were trained in google colab, which had much harder data storage constraints than Kaggle notebooks.
 Densenet was trained on kaggle.
 The 180,000 images were a subset of the 240,000 images.

 The inception and mobilenet models used in both submissions are the same.
 For all models, resizing to 448x448, a random rotation of at most 270 degrees, and normalization was applied before training.
 During inference, 4x TTA was applied.
 For the first submission, the average of cell-level predictions and slide-level predictions was taken.
 For the second submission, the average of the all 3 cell-level models was taken.
 The weights of all 4 models can be found in the kaggle dataset in the ```weights``` folder.
-The training and inference notebooks are available as ```training.ipynb``` and ```inference.ipynb```.
+The training and inference notebooks are available as ```training.ipynb``` and ```inference.ipynb``` in this repository.

 ## Conclusion